-Georgia's trafficking law expressly allows for business entity liability but does not provide for a business-specific penalty scheme.
+Georgia's trafficking law expressly allows for business entity liability.
 Pursuant to Ga.
-Code Ann. § 16-5-46(j) (Trafficking of persons for labor or sexual servitude),

-A corporation may be prosecuted under this Code section for an act or omission constituting a crime under this Code section only if an agent of the corporation performs the conduct which is an element of the crime while acting within the scope of his or her office or employment and on behalf of the corporation and the commission of the crime was either authorized, requested, commanded, performed, or within the scope of his or her employment on behalf of the corporation or constituted a pattern of illegal activity that an agent of the company knew or should have known was occurring.
+Code Ann. § 16-5-46(j) (Trafficking of persons for labor or sexual servitude), crime while acting within the scope of his or her office or employment and on behalf of the corporation and the commission of the crime was either authorized, requested, commanded, performed, or within the scope of his or her employment on behalf of the corporation or constituted a pattern of illegal activity that an agent of the company knew or should have known was occurring.